rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 With the correct settings the processor can wait for an event in the background while letting your code run in the meantime.
 @@
-When the event happens, the processor will pause your currently running code, run code to respond to the event, and restart the execution of your main program.
+When the event happens, the processor will interrupt your currently running code, run code to respond to the event, and restart the execution of your main program.

-While there are many events the LPC can do this for, we'll quickly look at how it works with GPIO.
+These _interrupts_ can be very complex and so we're only going to touch on a small subset of their capabilities.
 @@
-These events, known as interrupts, can be initiated when a GPIO input pin changes from 0 to 1 (known as a rising edge) and from 1 to 0 (a falling edge).
+For GPIO specifically, an interrupt can be triggered when the CPU detects a rising or falling edge[^edge-exp] on an input pin.
 @@
-When this change is detected, the GPIO Controller flips a flag in the NVIC (Nested Vector Interrupt Controller) telling it to execute the GPIO Interrupt Handler.
+Once the edge is detected, the Interrupt Controller performs a context switch.
 @@
-When the flag is set the NVIC performs a context switch, it saves all the registers to the top of the stack, @todo("Figure out if/how else it modifies the stack") and moves the program counter to the start of the interrupt handling function.
+In this case, saving any of the current registers to the stack, and starting the executing of the interrupt handler.

-The interrupt handler executes, doing whatever you programmed, when it's done the NVIC takes control again.
 @@
-If the interrupt flag is still set, the interrupt handler will execute the interrupt again, but if you unset it, it'll reset the register state to what it saved to the stack, allowing your initial program to continue running.

-@missingfigure(Image of the changing stack as the interrupt executes)
+Once the interrupt handler is done, the processor will restore the previously saved registers, and continue executing the original code.

+[^edge-exp]: A rising edge is the pin's value changing from a 0 to a 1, and a falling
+             edge is the value changing from a 1 to a 0.

+The Interrupt Controller uses an internal flag to determine whether or not to perform a context switch, and this flag is not automatically turned off once it has been set.
+@@
+This means that if you don't manually disable the flag, the interrupt handler will execute repeatedly until the flag is disabled.
+@@
+_Interrupt chaining_ lets you keep your code small, and modular while still being able to handle many quickly incoming events.
+@@
+By only disabling the flag for the particular event you've handled, you are guaranteed to have your interrupt handler called again, so that it can handle a different event.

 #### Setting Up an Interrupt Handler ####

-Setting up a GPIO interrupt is another relatively simple process, starting with telling the NVIC to enable the relevant external interrupt.
+Setting up a GPIO interrupt starts with telling the Interrupt Controller to enable the relevant external interrupt.
 @@
 Then in the struct `LPC_GPIOINT` you'll find the registers `IO0IntEnR` and `IO0IntEnF` which define which pins on GPIO Port 0 generate interrupts on a